10 Things to Know Before Biking Death Road in Bolivia

 • A bike with great suspension and brakes

-• They usually provide a drinks bottle too
+• They usually provide a bottle too

 We went with the most popular company, Gravity.